firmai/pandasvault/README.md

 # Advanced Pandas Functions

 The only Pandas utility package you would ever need.
 It has no exotic external dependencies.
-All functions have been compared and tested with alternatives, only the fastest equivalent functions have been inlcuded in this package.
-For some of the code we have produced packaged functions, look for (func).
+All functions have been compared and tested with alternatives, only the fastest equivalent functions have been developed and included in this package.
+If you can identify performance improvements, or improvements in code length and styling, please open a pull request.
+This package is new, all help and criticism is appreciated.

 - [Data Processing](#dataprocessing)
     - [Memory Reduction Script](#memoryreduction)